acfatah/vue-shadcn-js/README.md

 ### Efficiency:

 - **Reusable Components**: Most components will be created once and reusable, reducing repetitive work.
 - **Faster Development**: Significantly reduces boilerplate code, allowing developers to quickly implement new features and functionalities instead of starting from scratch.
 - **Streamlined Collaboration**: The alignment between Figma components and Vue components ensures a smooth workflow between design and development teams, reducing the back-and-forth between departments.
 - **Rapid Prototyping**: With pre-built, ready-made components, developers can focus on core functionality, accelerating the development process.

 ### Maintainability:

+- **Component Structure**: It is NOT a component library.
+It's a collection of reusable components that can be copied and pasted to compose more complex components or an application.
+- **No Design Library**: The design of the components is separated from their implementation.
+  There is no dependencies to any design library.
-- **Consistent Updates**: The design system and components will be updated and added over time, ensuring that the system evolves with the company's needs while maintaining consistency.
+- **Consistent Updates**: The design system and components are updated and added over time, ensuring that the system evolves with the company's needs while maintaining consistency.
-- **Component Structure**: Modular components ensure that updates are localized, making it easier to apply fixes or enhancements without disrupting the entire codebase.

 ### Scalability:

-- **Library-Agnostic Components**: Provides the flexibility to integrate them into any project without being tied to a particular framework, ensuring greater adaptability.
+- **Library-agnostic Components**: Provides the flexibility to integrate them into any project without being tied to a particular framework, ensuring greater adaptability.
 - **Scalable Architecture**: As new features or components are required, they can